 In the case Moore et al v.
 Appliance Direct Inc., the Eleventh Circuit held that liquidated damages in a FMLA retaliation case are discretionary.
 The court noted that this is the same conclusion reached by the Eighth and Sixth (the Circuit Court which encompasses the State of Ohio) U.S. Circuit Courts of Appeals.
 In reaching its decision, the court held that imposing liquated damages on the employer would not “effectuate the purposes of the FLSA,” which is the standard the trial court must apply in deciding whether to impose liquated damages.
 Therefore, the court affirmed the jury’s award of $30,000.00 to each of the case’s three defendants, saving the defendant $90,000.00.

-If you believe that your employer has retaliated against you for complaining about your wages, call the attorneys at The Spitz Law Firm today for a free and confidential consultation.
+If you believe that your employer has retaliated against you for complaining about your wages, call the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential consultation.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.